NazarY8/mongoCRUD/README.md

 2. Install any version on mongoDB or just print on terminal -> `brew install mongodb-community@5.0`
 3. Run mongoDB on your mac, from terminal -> `brew services start mongodb-community@5.0`

+P.S.S.
+By default reactiveMongo should create needed DB and Collection if you don't have it, however, if something goes wrong, you can look at the database options in the `config.yaml` file and create the required database and collection manually.

 # How to work with the app?

 In general, the idea of the task is quite simple, it was necessary to create **5 endpoints**, 4 of which are simple CRUD operations and one additional pagination.
 In addition, basic validation for Create should have been added.
 In my case, I created basic validation for `/create` and `/pagination` (look at `getAll` and `createBook` methods in BookController.